isarlab-department-engineering/LSVO/README.md

 This repository contains the source code of the LS-VO approach described in the article "LS-VO: Learning Dense Optical Subspace for Robust Visual Odometry Estimation" by Gabriele Costante and Thomas A. Ciarfuglia

-If you use LSVO in an academic work, please cite the Robotics and Autonomous Letter (RAL) version which will be available soon.
+If you use LSVO in an academic work, please cite the Robotics and Autonomous Letter (RAL) version of the paper which will be available soon.

 # Environment Setup